-Taking a historical lens to health systems development, the School's Martin Gorsky, Alex Mold, John Manton, Chris Sirrs and others at the Centre for History in Public Health examine how different national health systems have developed and how health systems change over time.
+Taking a historical lens to health systems development, the School's Martin Gorsky, Alex Mold, John Manton, Chris Sirrs, Hayley Brown, Erica Nelson and others at the Centre for History in Public Health examine how different national health systems have developed and how health systems change over time.
 The Centre also shows how the possibilities for future improvements to health systems are determined in part by the legacy of the past.
 Historical events have shaped the economic and political contexts of any given health system.
-The Centre is conducting focused studies in sub-Saharan Africa and the Western Pacific. for example on The rise and fall of health system planning in post-colonial Africa by John Manton and Martin Gorsky, and comparative research on health system development in OECD countries, particularly on the history of health systems in the UK, USA and New Zealand
+The Centre is conducting focused studies in sub-Saharan Africa, the Western Pacific and Latin America, for example on The rise and fall of health system planning in post-colonial Africa by John Manton and Martin Gorsky, and on Making Health Systems: Negotiating between 'lo ideal' and 'lo real' in Colombia, 1961 - 1993 by Erica Nelson and Martin Gorsky.
+The Centre is also engaged in comparative research on health systems development in OECD countries, for example the work by Hayley Brown and Martin Gorsky on 'Progressives to laggards'?
+Health system reform in Britain and New Zealand, 1948-1993'.